guftall/dehghaniomid.github.io/_posts/2020-02-13-hello-world.markdown

 ---
 Hi, I'm Omid Dehghani and this is my first website that hosted by `Github Pages`.
 I am `Software Engineering STUDENT`.
 Learning and working at `Persian Gulf University`.
-I have a [blog](https://www.guftall.ir) that i post about my work and software engineering stuff.
+There is a [blog](https://www.guftall.ir) that i post about my work and software engineering stuff.